 Heatwaves have always been a natural part of the American climate.
 Global warming will not put an end to heatwaves.
 However, global warming is not making heatwaves much worse, either, if at all.
 That is because the lion’s share of the Earth’s modest warming occurs during winter, at night, and closer to the poles.

-Figure 1, below, shows there has been no sustained increase in daily high temperatures since at least 2005, when the National Oceanic and Atmospheric Administration’s most accurate temperature station network (The Climate Reference Network) became operational.
+As Figure 1 shows, there has been no sustained increase in daily high temperatures since at least 2005, when the National Oceanic and Atmospheric Administration launched its most accurate temperature station network, the Climate Reference Network.1,2

 Climate At A Glance is a Project of The Heartland Institute